 35. The Four Agreements: A Practical Guide to Personal Freedom by Don Miguel Ruiz

-Although not exactly a book on productivity or organization, it teaches simple, practical, and powerful lessons to empower you to live with emotional and mental freedom.
+Although not exactly a book on productivity or organization, The Four Agreements teaches simple, practical and powerful lessons to empower you to live with emotional and mental freedom.
 This gives you the energy and confidence to make more effective decisions and show up into your life at your best!